CrossGL/crossgl-docs/docs/graphica.md

 ## How It Works 🛠️

-The Graphica processes CrossGL shader code through several key stages, ensuring a smooth and efficient transformation :
+The Translator processes CrossGL shader code through several key stages, ensuring a smooth and efficient transformation :

 | **1.Parsing 🌲 :**